bassem-krayem/holbertonschool-web-development/html_advanced/readme.md

 - Inside this header:
   - Add a link element with an image inside
   - Add a block of 3 link elements

+### 2. Banner

+Now, the banner inside the main:
+Add a main tag that has a section element inside.
+In this section element, add:

+- A block containing:
+  - A heading tag (level 1, don’t forget to use the correct heading value)
+  - A text element
+  - A button tag
+- Another block containing:
+  - Another heading tag (level 2, be careful about which one you are using)
+  - A block containing 4 blocks - each block containing:
+    - An image
+    - A heading tag (level 3)
+    - A text